Kotaimen/awscfncli/README.md

 [pypi](https://pypi.python.org/pypi/awscfncli):

     pip install awscfncli

 ## Usage

     cfn-cli [OPTIONS...]
 COMMAND SUBCOMMAND [ARGS...]

-To view a list of available subcommands, type:
+To view a list of available subcommands, use:

     cfn-cli COMMAND --help

-To view help of a particular subcommand, type:

-    cfn-cli COMMAND SUBCOMMAND --help

 Options:

-- `-f, --file`: Specify an alternate configuration file, (default:
+- `-f, --file`: Specify an alternate config file, (default:
     `cfn-cli.yml`)
-- `-t, --stage`: Specify a deployment stage, (default: `Default`)
-- `-s, --stack`: Specify a stack name, (default: `*`)
+- `-s, --stack`: Specify stacks to operate on, defined by `STAGE_NAME.STACK_NAME`, default value is `*`, which means all stacks in `Default` stage.
-- `--profile`: Override AWS profile specified in the configuration
+- `--profile`: Override AWS profile specified in the config.
-- `--region`: Override AWS region specified in the configuration
+- `--region`: Override AWS region specified in the config.
-- `-1, --one`: Select only the first matching stack if glob is used in stage/stack options
+- `-1, --one`: Select only the first matching stack if glob is used in `--stack` option.
-- `--verbose`: Be more verbose
+- `--verbose`: Be more verbose.

+Options can also be specified using environment variables:

+    CFN_STACK=Default.Table1 cfn-cli deploy

 By default, `cfn-cli` will try to locate `cfn-cli.yml` file in current directory, override this using `-f` option.

-Stages and stacks can be selected using globs:
+Stack can be selected using full qualified name:

-    cfn-cli --stack=DDB* stack deploy

-Options can be specified using environment variables:

-    CFNCLI_STACK=DDB cfn-cli stack deploy
+    cfn-cli -s Default.Table2 describe

+`Default` is the stage name and `DDB1` is stack name, unix globs is also supported when selecting stacks to operate on:

+    cfn-cli -s Default.Table* describe
+    cfn-cli -s Def*.Table1 describe

+When `.` is missing from `--stack` option, `cfn-cli` will assume stage name `Default` is specfied, thus `*` is equivalent to `Default.*`.

-Supported commands/subcommands:
+### Supported Commands

- -  `stack`
-    - `deploy` - Deploy new stack
+- `deploy` - Deploy new stacks.
-    - `update` - Update stack
+- `update` - Update stacks.
-    - `describe` - Describe stack status
+- `describe` - Describe stacks details.
-    - `tail` - Print stack events
+- `tail` - Print stack events.
-    - `delete` - Delete stack
+- `delete` - Delete stacks.
- - `changeset`
-    - `sync` - Create a ChangeSet and execute it
+- `sync` - Create a ChangeSet and execute it.
+- `list` - List stacks in the config.

 ## Automatic Packaging